 Active — used to describe disease activity e.g. recent new areas of damage showing on MRI.

 Highly active (HA) — used to describe disease activity, not any particular ‘type’ of MS. There is no agreed definition, but includes frequent relapses with incomplete recovery, high increase in lesions on MRI, and/or rapidly worsening disability.

 Rapidly evolving severe relapsing remitting MS (RES) — two or more relapses in one year, with signs of increasing or new lesions between two consecutive MRI scans.
 This is mainly used to determine options for treatment with disease modifying therapies.
 Often used in relation to drugs natalizumab and fingolimod.

 How are the different types of MS labelled?

-Labeling the disease by types helps doctors characterize how it is affecting an individual, but no test can confirm a type.
+Labelling the disease by type helps doctors characterize how it is affecting an individual, but no test can confirm a type.
 MS, whatever the type, varies greatly in course and in symptoms from person to person.

-About stabilizing the illness: obvious attacks are just the tip of the MS iceberg.
-Damage can still be happening even when a person shows no obvious symptoms.
-That’s why it is especially important to start lifestyle changes and therapies to stabilize the disease and stop damage during periods of apparent remission.
+Unfortunately damage can still be occurring even when a person shows no obvious symptoms or increase in disability.
+That’s why it is especially important to start lifestyle changes as early as possible, to stabilise the disease and to minimize damage during periods of apparent remission.
 Take an active approach to MS for a happier, healthier life!

 Image by Have a nice day Photo/ Shutterstock